alejandroschuler/r4ds-courses/lectures/4-adv-tabular-data.md

 2 BP-42319 RNA isolation_PAXgene Tissue miRNA                 2013-08-14  2013
 ```

-Note that you'll have to join to other data frames the `sample` data frame to put this together.
+Start by figuring out what other data frame(s) you have to join to.
+Consider also what other operations you must do to pick out the data of interest and in what order (if it matters).

 Exercise: join vs. concatenation
 ===